Baby Leopard Tortoise

 Description: Sandy yellow color with variable black splashes throughout the shell.
 These tend to be a high domed tortoise, with males normally a bit more elongated and narrow than the rounder, wide females.

 Habitat: Hot, dry climates.
 This is one of the few tortoises that really struggles in high humidity areas (they can handle moderate humidity).
-They do not hibernate, but will go through a winter slow down period during cooler weather and shortened daylengths.
+They do not brumate/hibernate, but will go through a winter slow down period during cooler weather and shortened daylengths.
 As adults, they can safely handle body temperatures as low as 50 degrees at night as long as they are able to heat up into the 70's during the day.
 Summer highs up to 120 degrees can be tolerated as long as there is a cooler, shaded retreat the tortoise can get into.
 Dampness is not a problem in high temperatures (a cool mud hole on a hot day), but in cooler weather the tortoises should be kept dry.
-As babies, these tortoises spend almost all their time in washes and underground in burrows, giving them a much more humid and moist environment than you picture the desert to be.
+As babies, these tortoises spend almost all their time in washes and underground in rodent burrows, giving them a more humid and stable environment than you'd picture the desert to be.
+Because of the dry climate and low calorie natural diet, their growth rates in the wild are significantly slower than they are in captivity.

 The tortoises are removed from their enclosure and soaked in a separate 1/4" deep pan of warm water daily or almost daily for 30 minutes each time.
 We don't generally use water dishes in the enclosures because of the risk of drowning (yes, we have lost babies to drowning when they flipped over in 1/4" of water).